 Customs linked to Kandelora add to the festive atmosphere.
 As recommended by Saint Blaise, people share a modest lunch reflecting the tradition of charity and giving bread to the poor.
-Most restaurants offer a special St. Blaise menu featuring local specialties.
+Most restaurants offer a St. Blaise menu featuring local specialties.

 St. Blaise was imprisoned in Sebasta for years under the Roman Governor of Agricolas.
 During his imprisonment “an impoverished widow for whom the Saint saved a pig by miracle, visited him in prison and brought a modest meal and a candle to light his cell”.
-The Saint thanked the widow and asked her to “keep giving to the poor for as long as she lived, promising her God’s blessing”.
+The Saint thanked the widow and asked her to “keep giving to the poor as long as she lived, promising God’s blessing”.

 “Kandelora is an introduction to the Holiday of St. Blaise when majestic processions, church bells, shots from fusiliers, and hymns permeate Dubrovnik Old Town!”

 Saint Blaise Day February 3